CPOMS Safeguarding Software: What Teachers Should Know

 Zara Ersozlu et al. (2024)

-This comprehensive review examined how machine learning is being used in education over the past decade, revealing its potential to personalise learning experiences, adapt assessments to individual students, and provide deeper insights into how students learn and progress.
-The research shows that these technologies can help teachers better understand their students' needs and tailor instruction accordingly, making teaching more effective and responsive.
-For educators, this study highlights practical ways that data-driven tools can support classroom decision-making and improve student outcomes.
+This comprehensive review looked at how machine learning has been used in education over the past decade.
+It found that these tools can personalise learning, adapt assessments to individual learners, and give clearer insight into how learners learn and progress.
+The research shows that these technologies can help teachers understand learners' needs and adapt teaching in response.
+For educators, the study shows how evidence-informed tools can support classroom decisions and improve student outcomes.

-AI presents opportunities and challenges for Islamic education.
-Digital transformation requires educators to adapt, according to researchers (e.g. researchers, date).
-Learners need skills for this changing world.
+AI brings both opportunities and challenges for Islamic education.
+As digital tools change learning, educators need to adapt, according to researchers (e.g. researchers, date).
+Learners also need the skills to live and work in this changing world.

 Rifah Rifah et al. (2024)

 AI tools can improve teaching and school management, but misuse is a risk.
 The research shows AI helps learning if used carefully.
-Teachers can gain by knowing the benefits and risks (Jones, 2024).
+Teachers can gain by knowing the benefits and risks.

-BENEFITS AND CHALLENGES IN USING AI-POWERED EDUCATIONAL TOOLS View study ↗
+AI TOOLS IN EDUCATION: BENEFITS AND CHALLENGES View study ↗

 7 citations